The health, safety and well-being of all our pupils and staff is of the greatest importance to us here at Longshaw.

 Please remember that:

-There is no requirement for you to self isolate if you are a close contact, if you are double vaccinated.
+There is no requirement for you to self isolate if you are a close contact.

 Children under the age of 18 also, do not need to self isolate if in close contact with someone with Covid.
 This means that we should not need to close ‘bubbles’ if there is a positive case of covid and your child can continue to attend school unless we are advised otherwise due to a local outbreak.